 When practicing in the Courts of Common Pleas in Pennsylvania (the county, trial level courts), both the state rules and the county rules should be consulted.
 For how to access the Philadelphia County Court Rules, see the Phila Court Rules page of this guide.
 For information on accessing the court rules for other Pennsylvania counties, see the Pennsylvania Court Rules - County guide.

-For other ways to access the Pennsylvania state court rules, including in print as well as on subscription legal databases like Lexis and Westlaw, see the Pennsylvania Court Rules - State guide.
+For other ways to access the Pennsylvania state court rules, including in print as well as on subscription legal databases like Lexis, Westlaw, and Bloomberg Law, see the Pennsylvania Court Rules - State guide.
 This guide also details how to access older versions of the court rules.